TUC117/CP-2K24/week1/README.md

 <br>

 ### 1. Think of an Optimal Solution
-Given an integer array and an integer k, return the length of the shortest non-empty subarray whose sum is at least k.
-If there is no such subarray, return -1. <br>
+Given an integer array and an integer k, output the length of the shortest non-empty subarray whose sum is at least k.
+If there is no such subarray, output -1. <br>
 *Subarray*: A subarray is a contiguous segment of an array.
 It is defined by selecting a starting index and an ending index within the original array and including all the elements between these two indices. <br>

+**Input Format**:<br>
+Each test contains multiple test cases.
+The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
+The description of the test cases follows.<br>
+First line of each test case contains two integers n and k.
+Where n is the size of the array.<br>
+Second line contains n integers of the array<br>
+**Output format**:<br>
+For each testcase output a single integer as mentioned in the question in a new line<br>

 **Input1**: nums = [1], k = 1 <br>
 **Output1**: 1 <br>